HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 #### Implementing Gateway API for HCL DX and HCL Volt MX Foundry

-1. Create or update the Gateway API resource for MX: Define a new Gateway API resource for Volt MX Foundry (MX) or extend the existing DX Gateway configuration to include MX routes.
+1. Define a new Gateway API resource for Volt MX Foundry (MX) or extend the existing DX Gateway configuration to include MX routes.
 The Gateway API offers a modern and centralized approach to manage HTTP(S) routing across multiple backend services under a single domain.

-2. Configure routing rules for MX context paths: Ensure the Gateway API resource includes routing rules for all relevant MX context routes (e.g., /authService, /mfconsole, /accounts, /workspace, /admin, /services, /apps, /kpns, /apiportal).
+2. Ensure the Gateway API resource includes routing rules for all relevant MX context routes (for example, `/authService`, `/mfconsole`, `/accounts`, `/workspace`, `/admin`, `/services`, `/apps`, `/kpns`, and `/apiportal`).
 Each rule should forward traffic to the correct backend service and port corresponding to each MX component.

-The provided YAML configuration demonstrates how to set up a Gateway API resource for MX, specifying various paths and their corresponding backend services.
-Each path is matched using the `PathPrefix` type, directing traffic to the appropriate backend service based on the request path.
-This configuration is essential for ensuring that requests to the specified paths are routed correctly to the corresponding services within the MX deployment.
+The provided YAML configuration demonstrates how to set up a Gateway API resource for MX, routing various paths to their corresponding backend services:

-It is an example of a Gateway API HTTPRoute resource that defines multiple routing rules, each matching a specific path prefix (e.g., `/authService`, `/mfconsole`) and forwarding requests to the appropriate backend service (such as voltmx-foundry-identity, voltmx-foundry-console, etc.) on the correct port.
-The `parentRefs` section associates the route with a specific Gateway and section (e.g., HTTPS), while the `hostnames` field specifies the domain these rules apply to.
-The `rules` section lists the path matches and their corresponding backend references, ensuring proper routing of requests to the correct MX service components.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1